pogiela/multinational-retail-data-centralisation156/README.md

 # Multinational Retail Data Centralisation (MRDC)
 Multinational Retail Data Centralisation (MRDC) Project extracts data from various data sources, including AWS RDS database, S3 buckets, API endpoints and various data files, e.g. PDF, JSON and CSV.

-The project contains a number of classes helping to extract the data, clean up and upload to a new database.
+The project contains a number of classes helping to extract the data, clean up, upload to a new database and create database star schema.

 ## Built With